scipion-em/docs/_sources/docs/user/tutorials/modelBuilding/a062-deepEMhancerSharpening.rst.txt

       are suggested:

       -  *Automatic normalization*: Default normalization mode that forces the noise average to be zero and the standard deviation 0.1 in an spheric shell around the specimen.
-Since then the noise always displays a similar distribution, the network gets easier to distinguish noise from signal.
+Since then noise always displays a similar distribution, the network gets easier to distinguish noise from signal.
 This method usually works correctly in almost any case.
 Exceptions could be very long specimens (fiber proteins) or those having big empty